Categories

 Why is Tubular better than Clincher?

-Flexibility.
-Here it comes the superior performance of a tubular, that with a smoother base structure, without any mechanical link between rim and carcass and a tire surface that is perfectly round, can ensure even more flexibility and shock absorbtion than any other tire, of any level.
+The flexibility of the working material allows for the superior performance of a tubular with a smoother base structure, without any mechanical link between rim and carcass (like with clincher tyres) and a tyre surface that is perfectly round, can ensure even more flexibility and shock absorbion than any other tyre, of any level.

 ..........................................................................................................